Internship Program--Now Accepting Applications

 - Complete two self-evaluations (mid-session and final) and one mentor/program evaluation form

+The internship program will start in the first week of January, with final presentations in early-to-mid April.
+Interns will work part-time at the Institute for Health and Social Policy and receive an award of $2000 upon successful completion of the internship.
 IHSP internships are not-for-credit work-experience opportunities that will require at least as great a time commitment as an academic course.
-It is recommended that students selected to be interns reduce their workload accordingly for the semester
+It is recommended that students selected to be interns reduce their workload accordingly for the semester.

 Two letters of recommendation (academic and/or employment) are required (in English or in French), and must be emailed directly from the referees to the Student Affairs Administrator.

-Please email the following documents as .doc, .docx or .pdf files to Denise Maines (denise [dot] maines [at] mcgill [dot] ca), Student Affairs Administrator:
+Please email the following documents as .doc, .docx or .pdf files to the %20denise [dot] maines [at] mcgill [dot] ca (Student Affairs Administrator):

 - The writing sample may be an excerpt from a longer document but you must be the sole author